inafergra/inafergra/README.md

 ## Hi there 👋

 I'm Ignacio, a physicist working in scientific software development.
 My interests include quantum computing (in particular quantum machine learning), as well as classical ML and AI.
-More broadly, I enjoy bringing novel research ideas to software.

 I currently work at [Pasqal](https://www.pasqal.com/), where I spend most of my time developing software for novel quantum machine learning algorithms.

 ### Cool software I've helped develop

-During my time at Pasqal I've helped develop different projects, usually implementing the various propietary algorithms designed at Pasqal.
+During my time at Pasqal I've contributed to different projects, usually implementing the various propietary algorithms designed at Pasqal.
 Some of these algorithms include e.g. a quantum implementation of Physics Informed Neural Networks  ([Differentiable Quantum Circuits](https://arxiv.org/abs/2011.10395)) or a quantum optimization algorithm based on the extremal learning framework ([Quantum Extremal Learning](https://arxiv.org/abs/2205.02807)).
 Unfortunately, most of these algorithm implementations will remain closed source for the time being.

 Some of the open source projects I regularly contribute to are [Qadence](https://github.com/pasqal-io/qadence), a python SDK for neutral atom quantum computing, and its extension package [Qadence-libs](https://github.com/pasqal-io/qadence-libs).